Skip to Content

 The recipe file is a template of a recipe that you can then open in a text editor in order to fill in fields such as the description.

-The configure file is a template of the file that the command Deploy a Recipe expects, which contains the actual values of the fields that are normally exposed within the Citizen Integrator web interface.
-You are expected to fill in the configure file with values and then use the Deploy a Recipe command to deploy the recipe.
+The configure file is a template of the file that the command Deploy a recipe expects, which contains the actual values of the fields that are normally exposed within the Citizen Integrator web interface.
+You are expected to fill in the configure file with values and then use the Deploy a recipe command to deploy the recipe.

-Deploy a Recipe
+Deploy a recipe

 Deploys a Citizen Integrator recipe.
-You must provide a recipe and a configure file (see Generate a Recipe and/or a Configure File).
+You must provide a recipe and a configure file (see Generate a recipe and/or a configure file).
 The deployed Recipe ID will be returned.

 Upon deploying a recipe, each action step of the recipe will be run, similar to the deployment process from the Citizen Integrator web interface.